Dean Marney (footballer)

-Dean Edward Marney (born 31 January 1984) is an English professional footballer who plays as a midfielder and last played for Fleetwood Town.
+Dean Edward Marney (born 31 January 1984) is an English former professional footballer who played as a midfielder.
+He is the U18 Lead coach at Stoke City.

 Club career

 Tottenham Hotspur

 Born in Barking, London, Marney is a box-to-box midfielder and a product of the Tottenham Hotspur youth system.
 Although predominantly a midfielder he showed an aptitude at right back and understudied to then Spurs right back Stephen Carr, and was viewed by many as the Irish international's natural successor.
 He really emerged onto the scene in a mid season friendly against Irish champions Bohemians putting in a man of the match performance from right back.
 Unable to get his start as a young player in the Tottenham team, he was loaned out early on in his career to Swindon Town.

 His initial first team action for Spurs came in August 2003, against Birmingham City.
 By January 2004 he had joined Queens Park Rangers on loan, as by that time Spurs had strengthened their strike force.
 Upon his return he was handed his debut start, but that would be his only appearance until November 2004, when he joined Gillingham on loan.

 When he returned to Tottenham, he was immediately thrown in at the deep end, as a last minute choice to face an Everton team on 1 January 2005, in which he scored the first and last goals of the match in a 5–2 victory, the second being a superb 25-yard curler into the top right corner.

 He struggled with form until February 2005, the month in which he participated in his only international, an England under-21 match versus the Netherlands.

 After considerable squad strengthening in the early part of the 2005–06 season, which included the signings of Edgar Davids and Jermaine Jenas, he found himself out of action, and moved for a season-long loan to Norwich City in the hope of winning them promotion back to the Premier League.
 However his time at Norwich City was cut short due to injury and he returned to Tottenham on 31 October 2005.